Help us improve your experience.

 Organizational-Level Application Policy

-Although templates save time on deploying multiple devices, you may have various templates to account for different device models or slightly different configurations.
-You can create the same Application Policy on each template, but there is a shortcut to using an organizational-level Application Policy.
+Although templates save time on deploying multiple devices, you might have various templates to account for different device models or slightly different configurations.
+You can create the same Application Policy on each template, but consider using an organization-level Application Policy as a shortcut.
 With an organizational-level Application Policy, you can create importable application rules into WAN edge templates and hub profiles for large-scale network topologies.

 Let’s explore some best practices and restrictions for using an organizational-level Application Policy.
-Each organizational-level Application Policy requires a globally unique name, or you run into errors when saving the configuration.
+Give each organization-level Application Policy a globally unique name, or you'll get errors when saving the configuration.
 The imported policy has all the fields dimmed because it is not meant to be modified.
 There’s no organizational-level traffic steering, which makes sense, because traffic steering applies to local connections and intent.

 Consider applying an organizational-level Application Policy to a LAN block or one subnet.
 If you create a LAN “supernet” of a 10/8, the policy will allow anything sourced from 10/any to reach the Internet, meaning it would work for all your sites.
 This is why planning is crucial.
 Design your network to streamline troubleshooting with similar traffic patterns regardless of deployment.
 For example, some sites have LTE, and traffic must egress there on that site instead of others.
 In addition, some sites are standalone, and others are SD-WAN.
 A universal policy could apply to both by telling traffic steering on standalone sites to go out the WAN to the underlay, whereas the sites are going to the overlay for the SD-WAN spokes.

-In summary, the use case for an organizational-level policies is to describe network-wide traffic patterns regardless of the site; as a policy, you define what is and is not allowed.
+In summary, the use case for an organization-level policy is to describe network-wide traffic patterns regardless of the site; as a policy, you define what is and is not allowed.
 Then, when applied to the site or template (which applies to places), you add the steering portion giving you the final piece of the puzzle.

 WAN Design Considerations